Adolf Eichmann's capture: Lothar Hermann

 Despite conflicting accounts of Eichmann's discovery, it is undeniable that German Jew Lothar Hermann played a key role in his capture.
 His marriage to a German woman did not spare him from Nazi persecution.
 Despite his blindness, Hermann, a former lawyer living in Argentina, remained interested in events related to the search for former Nazis.
 He was aware that Eichmann was a fugitive and wanted.
-When he learned that his daughter had met a young man named Nicholas Eichmann from the Argentine German community, who boasted of his father's service to the Third Reich, Hermann suspected he was Adolf Eichmann's son and reported his suspicions.
+When he learned that his daughter Silvia had met a young man named Nicholas Eichmann from the Argentine German community, who boasted of his father's service to the Third Reich, Hermann suspected he was Adolf Eichmann's son and reported his suspicions.

 Lothar Hermann received the promised reward for Eichmann's capture only in 1972, about a year before his death.
 When his name was publicized, he faced harassment from local Nazis, and his daughter was forced to flee Argentina for the United States.